brezniczky/ep_elections_2019_hun/README.md

 Acknowledgements
 ----------------

-Many thanks so far for the data to Miklós Vázsonyi, András Kálmán and Florian Stagliano!
+Many thanks so far for the data and the inspiration to Miklós Vázsonyi, for the data to András Kálmán and Florian Stagliano!